LATEST UPDATE ABOUT THE COVID-19 EMERGENCY

 The European Union borders are technically open for travel for business or emergencies but this changes daily depending each country's own pandemic situation so it is strongly advised to check with your airline or embassy if you can travel or not.
 This is a link to the European Union Travel During the Coronavirus Pandemic.
 Upon arrival in Italy, you are obliged to take a test at the airport before continuing on your journey.
 Most, if not all, airlines also require that you test negative within 72 hours of your departure flight.
 For Rome airports, you can get more information and also download the requisite document to present upon arrival: Rome Airports Corona Information.

-Visitors (other than from the UK) are still allowed to enter Italy, but may still have to undergo a period of quarantine.
+Visitors are still allowed to enter Italy but may still have to undergo a period of quarantine.
 Again, we strongly recommend you check what is required before departing.
 You can check for latest news in Italy by going to the Ministero della Salute, in English, for more useful information.

-Italy is split into several tiers depending on the level of contagion in that region: Lazio and Rome are currently "yellow" which means we are on a curfew from 22:00 to 05:00 with bars and restaurants closing at 18:00 but it is permitted to be out and about, taking all necessary precautions.
-Some of the harder hit are classifed red and no movement is permitted between regions unless it is for an emergency and you have a valid certification of why you need to travel.
+Italy is split into several tiers depending on the level of contagion in that region: Lazio and Rome are currently "orange" which means we are on a curfew from 22:00 to 05:00 with bars and restaurants closing at 18:00 with only take away until 22:00, but it is permitted to be out and about, taking all necessary precautions.
+It is not permitted to travel between regions unless for work or emergencies and you must provide a certificate showing why you are travelling.
+To see which colour each region is, you can click here.

 While waiting for the world to get back on its feet, we have now launched our Through Eternity Virtual Tours.
 Since you can’t travel to Italy yet, we decided in the meantime to bring Italy to you!
 Our expert guides will take you to the most spectacular sites of Rome, Venice, Naples, Pompeii and Florence, and thanks to high-resolution images, videos and the captivating narrative of our guides, you will enjoy Italy’s wonders from the comfort of your own home - and give you the inspiration to start preparing for your next Italian adventure!
 All proceeds from our Virtual Tours will go to our guides to support them during these challenging times, as they are freelance professionals who don’t earn if they don’t work.
 For every Virtual Tour booked, you will also get €25 travel credit you can redeem on your next trip to Italy, which will be valid for two years.